michel4j/uso/docs/source/index.rst

 #########################

-The User Services Online (USO) is an information management system developed at the Canadian Light Source which manages all information related to the use of a large-scale scientific research facility such as a synchrotron.
+The User Services Online (USO) is an information management system developed at the Canadian Light Source, which manages information related to the use of a large-scale scientific research facility such as a synchrotron.
 A customized variant of this software is deployed and actively used at the Canadian Light Source, Inc (CLSI).
 However, this documentation describes only the open-source version of USO, which is available